A year on, do the Kiwi Ears KE4 earphones still deserve the New Meta crown?

 (Image credit: Future)

 Detail and imaging is pretty good with the KE4.
 Because of the warmth of the sound, and the more relaxed lower treble, you don't get that detail that often comes with the spotlight of aggressive lower and mid treble.
-But there is good imaging – the positioning and separation of instruments and voices – sometimes with slightly fuzzy edges.
+But there is good imaging – the positioning and separation of instruments and voices – just with slightly fuzzy edges.

 A selection of photos of the Kiwi Ears KE4 IEMs.